 Nick Tomboulides: There’s a common misconception with us as a term limits group that we love to go to war with politicians.
 Well, maybe sometimes that’s true, but most of the time, what we actually do is we will use diplomacy to the fullest extent before we decide to talk to constituents about an elected official breaking their pledge, so as you noted in the case of Ferguson, we called his office over and over and over again.
 We tried to arrange meetings with him in Washington DC, just to simply tell him, “Sir, you sign the pledge to get on this resolution, it’s HJR-12 sponsored by Ralph Norman and you have not followed through.”
 So we always use diplomatic channels before we decide to go out into a district and inform constituents, and there’s already a news article on this, as we said, from The Newnan newspaper.
 And there’s a quote in there from the communications director for Congressman Ferguson.
 He has responded to the billboard and he has said this, “Congressman Ferguson has previously co-sponsored the term limit legislation in question, and has certainly never voted against it as it has never come to the floor for a vote.
 Representative Ferguson also previously communicated to the group behind the billboard on many occasions that if a version of the legislation that can actually move forward is ever devised, he will happily and wholeheartedly support it.”
 That is from his staffer.

 Nick Tomboulides: So I find this amazing because their answer is, he has previously co-sponsored it as in four years ago, right?
 That doesn’t explain why he isn’t co-sponsoring it now.
 That’s like a person saying, “Oh, I’ve been faithful in the past.”
 Well, are you now?
 Are you being faithful now?
 There’s no time like the present to keep one’s word.
 And this line is very suspicious.
 The staffer there says, “If a version of the legislation that can actually move forward is ever devised, he will happily support it.”
 Well, a version has been devised.
-It’s called House Strength Resolution 12 and it’s been introduced by Ralph Norman.
+It’s called House Joint Resolution 12 and it’s been introduced by Ralph Norman.
 So what’s the problem, why is Drew Ferguson not on the bill?

 Scott Tillman: Yeah.
-And there’s a mere bill in the Senate, so it’s not like there’s no Senate version of this to go forward.
+And there’s a mirror bill in the Senate, so it’s not like there’s no Senate version of this to go forward.
 What we do know is that Mr. Ferguson is in line for leadership potentially, and he’s been discussed in leadership, and we know that it sometimes takes multiple sessions for stuff to get enough momentum to pass, and by not co-sponsoring when he said that he would, Mr. Ferguson is really keeping the number of co-sponsors down in this bill, so that it won’t get a floor hearing, it won’t get a committee hearing, and it won’t get a vote.
 If he’s acting in good faith, he would get out there in front of it, get on this bill and encourage others to get on this bill, so that we could move this bill, and he’s clearly not.

 Speaker 3: This is a public service announcement.